OURadar/RadarKit/README.md

     }
     ```

-3. Set up a set of _pedestal_ initialization and run-loop routines.
-The initialization routine returns a user-defined pointer, and a run-loop routine receives position data.
-The initialization routine must return immediately, and the run-loop routine should be created as a separate thread.
+2. Set up __pedestal__ _init_, _exec_ and _free_ routines.
+The _init_ routine must launch a separate run-loop so that the _init_ routine returns a user-defined pointer (of a struct) immediately.
+The run-loop routine receives position data, actively request a vacant slot through `RKGetVacantPosition()`, fills in the slot with proper data and then declare the pulse to have data using `RKSetPositionReady()`.

     ```c
     typedef struct user_pedestal_struct {